Complex Support Vector Machines for Regression and Quaternary Classification: Experiments

 \section{Experiments}

-In order to illuminate the advantages that are gained, if one exploits complex data and to demonstrate the performance of the proposed algorithmic scheme, we compare it with standard real-valued techniques, as well as the dual real channel approach using various regression and classification tasks.
+In order to illuminate the advantages that are gained by the complex kernels and to demonstrate the performance of the proposed algorithmic schemes, we compare it with standard real-valued technics and the dual real channel approach, under various regression and classification scenarios.
 In the following, we will refer to the pure complex kernel rationale and the complexification trick, presented in this paper, using the terms CSVR (or CSVM) and complexified SVR (or complexified SVM) respectively.
-The dual real channel approach, outlined in section \ref{SEC:DRC}, will be denoted as DRC-SVR.
+The dual real channel approach, outlined in Section \ref{SEC:DRC}, will be denoted as DRC-SVR.
 Recall that the DRC approach is equivalent to the complexified rationale, although the latter often provides for more compact formulas and simpler representations.
 The following experiments were implemented in Matlab.
 The respective code can be found in \url{bouboulis.mysch.gr/kernels.html}.